Updated 11 January 2023.

 “Modular construction offers time savings in the amount of work that you can be doing at the same time.
-So for instance, using Willowview as an actual example, we're building modules in the factory at the same time that they're putting in civil works and foundations on-site.”
+So for instance, using Willowview as an actual example, we were building modules in the factory at the same time that they were putting in civil works and foundations on-site.”

-Net Zero projects have some of the highest standards for building in the industry, and Jeff says he and the rest of the Grandeur team are excited to be part of this project.
+Net Zero projects have some of the highest standards for building in the industry, and Jeff says he and the rest of the Grandeur team were excited to be part of this project.

-“So to now be able to move forward and actually build one, and prove Grandeur’s quality construction is very satisfying.
+“To prove Grandeur’s quality construction is very satisfying.
 It's a very big deal, I hope people stand up and take notice that you're sacrificing nothing except being traditional when choosing modular.
-There is a great team working on this modular project and Grandeur is proud to be one of its members.”
+There was a great team working on this modular project and Grandeur was proud to be one of its members.”

-Grandeur is a partner on the Willowview Heights project.
-We're so grateful for all the amazing partners who are helping to make this first-of-its-kind project a success.
+Grandeur was a partner on the Willowview Heights project.
+We're so grateful for all the amazing partners who helped to make this first-of-its-kind project a success.